Adele reportedly in talks to secure venue for Las Vegas residency

 Reports of Adele’s potential Las Vegas residency emerged in August, with a source telling the Mail On Sunday that the shows would be “hugely lucrative” for the star.
 “It would make her a lot of money but it would also mean she could have a routine,” they said.

-At the time, it was said that Adele could make it from her home of Los Angeles to Vegas via private jet in approximately 40 minutes – meaning “she could have a routine”.
+At the time, it was said that Adele could make it from her home of Los Angeles to Vegas via private jet in approximately 40 minutes – meaning she could keep “a routine”.
 Billboard‘s source has also explained that the singer would be able to travel back and forth with ease in order to spend more time with her eight-year-old son.

 While a global jaunt could generate huge earnings for Adele (she reportedly brought in £142million from her last world tour), production expenses would be vastly reduced by remaining in one venue.